 - 1. A bachelor's degree from an accredited institution and a valid state teaching certificate (applicant must provide copy of certificate).
 Note: This must be completed before the completion of the first three credit hours - 2.
 School employment as a teacher is required in order to fulfill 300 hours of administrative field experience in the school setting. - 3.
 Students seeking Educational Leadership with Certification must have two years' teaching experience by the time they apply for certification. - 4.
-A letter of recommendation from a school administrator who has supervised your work.
-Note: This must be completed before the completion of the first three credit hours. - 5.
-Minimum 3.0 grade point average on a 4.0 scale. - 6.
+Minimum 3.0 grade point average on a 4.0 scale. - 5.
 Advanced candidates with a GPA between 2.75 and 3.0 may be considered for admission, if they provide one of the following: - a.
 Four years successful employment experience (validated by a letter of recommendation from a supervisor based on good evaluations). - b.
-An acceptable GRE score for verbal and quantitative tests. - 7.
-A felony background check and FBI fingerprint check must be completed and clearance received for admission. - 8.
-Child abuse and neglect screening. - 9.
-Official Admission to the School of Education.
+An acceptable GRE score for verbal and quantitative tests. - 6.
+A felony background check and FBI fingerprint check must be completed and clearance received for admission. - 7.
+Child abuse and neglect screening.